Improve your conversion rate

 Use negative keywords to refine your traffic

 For example, some advertisers use "free" as a negative keyword.
-Unless your site offers free products or trials, you might want to add this as a negative keyword to attract fewer people who are just looking for free products.
+Unless your site offers free products or trials, you might want to add this as a negative keyword to attract less people who are only looking for free products.
 People searching for free products are probably less likely to make purchases.

 Use the search terms report to reach the right customers

 Google Ads shows you how well your individual keywords are doing, but it can also show you the exact words that your customers searched with when your ad showed up.
 You can view this list of terms in the search terms report.

 After reviewing this report, you can then decide to add or exclude certain keywords from your keyword list.
 Doing this can help you target the right customers by either expanding or refining who can see your ad.

 Let's say that you sell video games on your website.
 After looking at the search terms report, you see that your ad showed up when people searched for "video game magazine".
 People searching for magazines probably aren't looking to buy video games at the moment.
 In this case, you might want to consider adding "magazine" as a negative keyword so that your ad won't show for these searches.

 Meanwhile, you also see that your ad showed up for people searching for "video game figurines".
 And it just so happens that you sell video game figurines too!
 In this case, you might want to consider adding "video game figurines" as a specific keyword so that your ad has a better chance of showing up for this search.

 Include prices in your ad to attract potential buyers

 Another way to get more relevant traffic is to include prices in your ad text.
 If a customer sees the price of your product and still clicks on your ad, you know that he's potentially interested in buying that product at that price.
 If he doesn't like the price, he won't click on your ad, and you'll save yourself the cost of that click.